-Every Topic will end with a formal assessment of practical work On-going teacher assessments throughout the year End of year exam (practical composing/performing task)
+- Every topic will end with a formal assessment of practical work - On-going teacher assessments throughout the year - End of year exam (practical composing/performing task and a written appraising exam)

-30-45 minutes per week.
-This will be a practical activity whenever possible.
+- 30-45 minutes per fortnight.
+This will sometimes be a practical activity. - Extended piece of writing once every half-term.